- July 2, 2021

 After you report your injury, your employer must tell its insurance company.
 The carrier will review your claim and decide whether you qualify for benefits.
 It could look at your medical records, work experience, wages and education.
 You may have to see their medical expert to evaluate your condition.
 If they approve your claim, you must promptly get your benefits.

-To strengthen your claim, it is important to keep all records associated with your injury and any medical treatment you receive.
+To strengthen your claim in a medical malpractice lawsuit, it is important to keep all records associated with your injury and any medical treatment you receive.
 Keep all your bills and any other documents you receive.
 If possible, take pictures of the scene of your injury because it may help your claim.